OpenAiTx/OpenAiTx/projects/k2-fsa/ZipVoice/README-en.md

 #### 3.6 Correcting mispronounced Chinese polyphonic characters

 We use [pypinyin](https://github.com/mozillazg/python-pinyin) to convert Chinese characters to pinyin.
-However, it can occasionally mispronounce **polyphonic characters** (多音字).
+However, it can occasionally mispronounce **polyphone characters** (多音字).

 To manually correct these mispronunciations, enclose the **corrected pinyin** in angle brackets `< >` and include the **tone mark**.